Cananea strike

+Workers outside of the company store during the Cananea strike of 1906.

-The Cananea strike, also known as the Cananea riot, or the Cananea massacre, took place on June 1^{st} 1906 in the mining town of Cananea in Sonora, Mexico.
+The Cananea strike, also known as the Cananea riot, or the Cananea massacre, took place on June 1, 1906, in the mining town of Cananea in Sonora, Mexico.
 Workers initiated the strike in response to poor working conditions and unequal pay between Mexican and American workers.
 Despite attempting to change conditions through an organized labor strike, the workers were ultimately forced to return to work without their demands being met.
 The strike resulted in the deaths of approximately 33 workers, with an additional 22 injured, and 50 more arrested.
-The strike proved to be emblematic of the growing unrest emerging under President Porfirio Díaz prior to the outbreak of the Mexican Revolution.
+The strike proved to be emblematic of the growing unrest emerging under President Porfirio Díaz before the outbreak of the Mexican Revolution.

+Location

+Cananea is located in a mountainous region of the northeastern part of Sonora, Mexico.
+The Pima, an indigenous group, originally resided in the area around Cananea.
+For a brief time in the 1760s, the Spanish used the area for mining.
+Gen. Ignacio Pesqueira owned controlling interest over the mines until Porfirio Díaz sold controlling interest to B. Benham and George Perkins in 1883.

+The operations of the Cananea Consolidated Copper Company led to the foundation of the town of Cananea.
+Colonel William Cornell Greene was the majority owner of the Cananea Realty Company, which owned Cananea and controlled most of the allotment of the area's resources, including the food supply, banking, manufacturing, and access to water and land.
+By 1906, the town had a total population of approximately 23,000 people, of which 21,000 were Mexican, and the remaining 2,000 were American.
+Laborers from other countries, like Asia, Europe, and the Middle East, also travelled to Cananea to find employment.
+Cananea is located 30 kilometers south of the U.S.-Mexican border.

-History of the Cananea Copper Company
+History of the Cananea Consolidated Copper Company

-William Cornell Greene founded the Cananea Copper Company in 1896.
+Greene founded the Cananea Consolidated Copper Company in 1896.
 The Díaz administration often sold Mexican resources to foreign companies, which enabled Green to establish the mine.
-In addition, Green expanded his influence beyond the mine and into key infrastructure such as transportation, lumber camps, and hydroelectric power plants, which were utilized to expand mining operations.
+In addition, Green expanded his influence beyond the mine and into key infrastructure such as transportation, lumber camps, and hydroelectric power plants, which he utilized to expand mining operations.
 Cananea proved to be one of the largest copper veins in the world, leading to the employment of 5,360 Mexicans and 2,200 Americans by 1906.

-Location

-The Town of Cananea in Sonora, Mexico, was created due to the mining operations of the Cananea Copper Company.
-By 1906, the town had a total population of approximately 23,000 people, of which 21,000 were Mexican and the remaining 2,200 were American.
-Cananea is located 40 kilometers south of the U.S.-Mexican border near Sierra Vista, Arizona.